mark-schultz-wu/mark-schultz-wu.github.io/_posts/2020-10-15-DPsensitivity.md

 This upper bound is potentially loose though, which would hurt the applicability of this method.
 If the upper bound is tolerable, this should be relatively easy to program.

+Unfortunately, the above reasoning seems to be erronous.
+I've written up some details [here]({% post_url 2020-10-16-sensitivity-calculus %}), but "short story" is that the chain rule one can derive involves terms of the form:

+$$f(g(n) + g'(n))$$

+Its unclear how to upper bound the $$\ell_p$$ norm of this, which would be required to derive even (loose) upper bounds on the operator norm.
+Note that for "continuous" calculus the chain rule has terms of the form:

+$$f'(g(n))g'(n)$$

+So for a sub-multiplicative norm one could hope to get some upper bounds.
+Feel free to read the writeup for more details, but as it ends in "failure" it is likely not very interesting.